Spatial-MLLM: Boosting MLLM Capabilities in Visual-based Spatial Intelligence: Introduction

-In summary, our main contributions are: \begin{itemize}[leftmargin=2em] \item We introduce \emph{Spatial-MLLM}, a method that significantly enhances the visual-based spatial intelligence of existing video MLLMs, demonstrating strong spatial understanding and reasoning capabilities without requiring any 3D or 2.5D data input. \item We design a dual-encoder and connector that effectively integrates semantic information from a standard 2D visual encoder with structural information extracted by a spatial encoder, which is initialized using a feed-forward visual geometry foundation model. \item We fully exploit the additional information provided by the feed-forward visual geometry model and design a space-aware frame sampling strategy that selects spatially informative frames, thereby improving model performance under input length constraints. \item We train our model on the \emph{Spatial-MLLM-120k} dataset using a two-stage pipeline.
+In summary, our main contributions are: \begin{itemize}[leftmargin=2em] \item We introduce Spatial-MLLM, a method that significantly enhances the visual-based 3D spatial intelligence of existing video MLLMs, demonstrating strong spatial understanding and reasoning capabilities without requiring any 3D or 2.5D input. \item We design a dual-encoder and connector that effectively integrates semantic information from a standard 2D visual encoder with structural information extracted by a spatial encoder, which is initialized from a feed-forward visual geometry foundation model. \item We fully exploit the additional information provided by the feed-forward visual geometry model and design a space-aware frame sampling strategy that selects spatially informative frames, thereby improving model performance under input length constraints. \item We train our model on the constructed dataset with a two-stage pipeline.
 Extensive experiments demonstrate that our method achieves state-of-the-art performance on a wide range of visual-based spatial understanding and reasoning tasks. \end{itemize}